You may still need to lodge a tax return.

 Many Australians on the aged pension are unsure about their taxes.
 How do they work when you’re not longer working?

 - Do pensioners need to lodge a tax return?

 - What should I declare to the ATO?

 In this post we’ll discuss the different circumstances where you may (or may not) need to lodge a tax return this year.

-My only source of income is the aged pension
+My only source of income is the age pension

 If your only source of income is the aged pension then yes, you may still need to lodge a tax return.

 You do need to lodge a tax return if:

-Centrelink is withholding any tax from your aged pension payment.
-If Centrelink does withhold tax from your aged pension payment; this will be noted on your PAYG summary.
-If there is any amount of tax withheld listed on your PAYG summary, then you should lodge a tax return.
+Centrelink is withholding any tax from your age pension payment.
+If Centrelink does withhold tax from your age pension payment; this will be noted on your income statement or PAYG summary.
+If there is any amount of tax withheld listed on your income statement, then you should lodge a tax return.